 - To avoid abuse or misuse of others’ intellectual property; and

-- In case any copyrighted or intellectual property derives from its employee’s performance, such copyright or intellectual property shall belong to BAFS
+- In case any copyright or intellectual property derives from its employee’s performance, such copyright or intellectual property shall belong to BAFS.

 5. Anti-Bribery and Corruption

 BAFS is committed to conducting business with transparency and countering bribery and corruption.
-Since 2014, BAFS has been certified as a member of Thailand’s Private Sector Collective Action Coalition against Corruption (CAC) until the present.
+Since 2014, BAFS has been certified as a member of Thai Private Sector Collective Action Against Corruption (CAC) until the present.

 BAFS imposes the Anti-Corruption Policy approved by the Board of Directors.
 Directors, executives and employees of BAFS and subsidiaries are required to comply with the policy which includes details as follows:

-- Any act of corruption is considered violation of BAFS’s Code of Conduct while the offender shall undergo disciplinary punishment including legal punishment in case such action is also against the law.
+- Any act of corruption is considered violation of BAFS’s Code of Conduct while the offender shall undergo disciplinary punishment including legal punishment in case such action is also against the law; and

 - BAFS recognizes the importance of communication and public relations that are taken to provide knowledge and enhance understanding of the Anti-Corruption Policy compliance to its directors, employees and related persons.